retrogamehandheld/OpenDingux/Readme.md

 List of software packages available for OpenDingux handhelds (RG350, PocketGO2,..), along with their maintainer, project status, and link to the project page itself (for reporting issues)

 Emulators and Games go into `media/data/apps` if you want to store them on your internal storage or into the *apps* folder of your SD-Card, located in `media/sdcard` when inserted into the device and connected via FTP/SFTP.
 With most emulators you will be able to pick your ROMs through the built in explorer, but it is recommended to put your ROMs into the *roms* folder of your SD-Card.
+Some Games were originally made for the GCW0 which swapped the X and Y Button, so it may happen sometimes, that you will have to use the other keys.

 Metadata needed for some Emulators and games will most likely need to go in here: `media/data/local/home`.
 You will find more information about that on the indivual entries for the game or emulator.